Gatton College of Business and Economics

 Gatton College of Business and Economics is a college of the University of Kentucky.
-Gatton College educates more than 4,000 undergraduate, master’s, and doctoral students in accounting, economics, finance, management, and marketing and supply chain management.
+Gatton College educates more than 4,000 undergraduate, master's, and doctoral students in accounting, economics, finance, management, and marketing and supply chain management.
 Founded in 1925 as the College of Commerce, the college was created from the Department of Economics and was given full accreditation by the Association to Advance Collegiate Schools of Business International.
 Initially the college occupied a single room in White Hall.
 In 1995, the Board of Trustees renamed the college in honor of Mr. Carol Martin "Bill" Gatton, '54, in recognition of his $14 million pledge.
 The donation was the largest in the history of the university.
 The current dean is Simon J. Sheather.
 The college is located in central campus along South Limestone.
+In Bloomberg Businessweek's 2024–2025 Business School ROI Calculator, Gatton ranked first in annual return-on-investment percentage.